Memphis, Tennessee, is full of delicious contrasts.

 Twilight at Sky Terrace at the Madison Hotel

-Plan your day over brunch at Trolley Stop Market, where omelets feature colorful, seasonal vegetables.
-April through October, stroll the Memphis Farmers Market to taste what else is in season — maybe sweet summer peaches or crisp fall apples from Jones Orchard in Millington.
+April through October, stroll the Memphis Farmers Market to taste what's in season — maybe sweet summer peaches or crisp fall apples from Jones Orchard in Millington.
 Afterward, explore Broad Avenue.
 Tour Wiseacre Brewing Co. and taste the craft brewery’s award-winning Tiny Bomb pilsner, made with local wildflower honey.

 For dinner, stay in the Broad Avenue Arts District, where Bounty on Broad heaps platters with fresh ingredients from roasted beets to rock shrimp.
 Or, head to East Memphis to taste how award-winning chefs fuse their heritage with the tastes of the South.
 For an Asian spin, nab a table at Acre (imagine pork brisket with miso-mustard sauce).
 For a casual meal with authentic Italian flavors, drop into Hog + Hominy.